Skip to content

 An example of where it could make sense to buy points

-Buying IHG Points can be useful if you’re just topping up your existing balance or using it for a property where the cash price of the room is high and you can get a reward room from less.
+Buying IHG Points can be useful if you’re just topping up your existing balance or using them for a property where the cash price of the room is high, and you can get a reward room for less.

 Comparison of points and cash cost at an IHG property.